 Climate Information and Services are Helping Vulnerable Countries Adapt to Climate Change

-The United Nations Development Programme (UNDP) has been providing climate information and early warning systems to vulnerable people, living in the most vulnerable countries in the world to climate change.
+The United Nations Development Programme (UNDP) has been providing climate information and early warning systems to vulnerable people living in the most vulnerable countries in the world to climate change.

-The UNDP climate information and early warning system program started in 2002 and supported by the Green Climate Funded, Adaptation Fund, and Global Environment Facility.
+The UNDP climate information and early warning system program started in 2002 and is supported by the Green Climate Funded, Adaptation Fund, and Global Environment Facility.

 The website contains several case studies on how climate information and early warning systems have impacted the lives and livelihood of their residents.